coneco-lab/modified-ant/task-and-eeg/docs/neurone-triggers.md

 The information contained in this table shall be read as:

-- When you open pin number 2 from the stimulus PC via PsychoPy (`pinNumber=2`), the receiver (i.e., the EEG system) will encode the incoming signal as $2^0 = 1$ and you will see a `1` marker on the EEG trace
+- When you open pin 2 from the stimulus PC via PsychoPy (`pinNumber=2`), the receiver (i.e., the EEG system) will encode the incoming signal as $2^0 = 1$ and you will see a `1` marker on the EEG trace
-- When you open pin number 3, the receiver will encode the incoming signal as $2^1 = 2$ and you will see a `2` marker on the EEG trace
+- When you open pin  3, the receiver will encode the incoming signal as $2^1 = 2$ and you will see a `2` marker on the EEG trace
 - When you open pin number 4, the receiver will encode the incoming signal as $2^2 = 4$ and you will see a `4` marker on the EEG trace
 - When you open pin number 5, the receiver will encode the incoming signal as $2^3 = 8$ and you will see an `8` marker on the EEG trace
 - etc.